Introduction: The Philippines’ Vibrant Festival Culture

 Apart from watching street dancing performances and parades, there are other activities that visitors can do during Ati-atihan:

-See also Experience the Thrilling Higantes Festival of Angono, Rizal.
+See also Experience the Vibrant Traditions at the Obando Festival

 1. Attend religious ceremonies – Masses are held throughout the weeklong celebration in honor of Santo Niño.